-- i. add the required amounts of water and stabilising agents; - ii. mix all ingredients together to achieve a uniform consistency; and - iii. place the reconstituted material within the excavation created by the initial milling.
+- i.
+Add the required amounts of water and stabilising agents; - ii.
+Mix all ingredients together to achieve a uniform consistency; and - Place the reconstituted material within the excavation created by the initial milling.

 Unless specified in the detailed pavement design report or directed by the S.O., all the operations described above shall be effected simultaneously in a single pass of the machine.